zygen/boxing-timer/README.md

 # What is this

 This is the code for [zygen.net/timer](https://zygen.net/timer).
-I built it using Svelte, Typescript, and Tailwind, make, and yarn.
+I built it using Svelte, Typescript, and Tailwind as a learning exercise.

-Tailwind integration was done following https://dev.to/sarioglu/using-svelte-with-tailwindcss-a-better-approach-47ph.

 The production deploy of this app is truly remarkably small.
-The shipped javascript and css come in at
+The combined compressed html, css, and javascript are less than 7 kb.